gcallah/BookReviews/fuller.md

 Oakeshott's concept of "modes" of experience, as described in Oakeshott's first book, *Experience and Its Modes*.
 In brief, a mode is the whole of experience viewed from a partial, abstract perspective.
-For instance, science is the mode that views experience through the lens of measurable quantity; practice is the mode that understands experience as the continual attempt to replace what-is with what-ought-to-be.
+For instance, science is the mode that views experience through the lens of measurable quantity; practice is the mode that understands experience as the continual attempt to replace what-is with what-ought-to-be, and history is the mode that views the present world as a repository of evidence for a world-gone-by.

 Now, every mode, but in particular science and practice, are prone to hubris, to assert that their partial take on the world of experience is complete and fully satisfactory.
 Fuller writes that, "for the philosopher such a proclamation of self-satisfaction [on the part of a mode] must be treated with skepticism."
-(4)

-Treating a mode's claim to represent the whole of experience with "skepticism" implies that such an assertion might be correct.
-But it seems to me that Oakeshott views such claims as demonstrably mistaken: since the modes construct, from the whole of experience, "a restricted world of abstract ideas" (EM 70), they are *necessarily* partial and defective.
+Treating a mode's claim to represent the whole of experience with "skepticism" implies that such an assertion *might* be correct.
+But it seems to me that Oakeshott views such claims as *demonstrably* mistaken: since the modes construct, from the whole of experience, "a restricted world of abstract ideas," they are *necessarily* partial and defective.
 And Fuller seems to understand this quite well, as shown by the next few pages of his essay.
 But that makes the choice of "skeptical" more puzzling, not less.

-Oakeshott devoted much of his work *On Human Conduct* to the concept of "civil association," by which he meant a group of humans associated not by pursuit of a common end (as in an "enterprise association") but by subscription to a common authority and body of law.
+Oakeshott devoted much of his work *On Human Conduct* to the concept of "civil association," by which he meant a group of humans associated not by pursuit of a common end (as in an "enterprise association," such as Google, the NY Yankees, or the American Cancer Society) but by subscription to a common body of law and recognition of an authority which is that body's custodian.
 In an essay entitled "Authority in the Individual in Civil Association: Oakeshott, Flathman, Yves Simon," Fuller compares the ideas of Oakeshott on the source of civil authority with those of American political scientist Richard Flathman and the French philosopher Yves Simon.
-Fuller finds Oakeshott to occupy a middle ground on authority.
-On one side, he is flanked by Flathman's "resolute irresolution" about using authority.
-Of Flathman, Fuller
+Fuller finds Oakeshott to be flanked on one side by Flathman's "resolute irresolution" about using authority.
+Of Flathman, Fuller writes:
-writes:

-"Thus, like Locke, Flathman would have it two ways at once: the threat of the appeal to heaven [an appeal open to anyone, who can reject the current authorities as "lacking the mandate of heaven"] will help keep the authorities skittish about the exercise of authority, and most people will perhaps find it to their advantage to be governed by those who are skittish about governing."
-64
+"Thus, like Locke, Flathman would have it two ways at once: the threat of the appeal to heaven [an appeal open to anyone, who can reject the current authorities as 'lacking the mandate of heaven'] will help keep the authorities skittish about the exercise of authority, and most people will perhaps find it to their advantage to be governed by those who are skittish about governing."

 On Oakeshott's other side we find Yves Simon, who, working in the Thomistic natural law tradition, finds authority to be tasked